 In the Workpackage 5 Guidelines, the parameters used to describe coastal behaviour are defined and discussed.
 The structure of the attribute tables providing the metadata needed for harmonised data delivery to the EMODnet-Geology portal was also presented, along with the data-delivery methods necessary to allow seamless visualization of all coastline data supplied by the project partners, including easily accessible data available from non-partner institutes.
 Finally, a pilot study on coastal resilience was proposed, in which metadata and data on this parameter are requested on a voluntary basis.
-The GIS output has been published as OGC and INSPIRE compliant Web Map Services (WMS), including data provider and contact, description of morpho-sedimentary entity originated from EUROSION, indicator(s) for which data are available, indication of accuracy (measured/estimated/no data), time period, and marker used as reference for coastline migration (e.g. dune foot or cliff top).
+The GIS output has been published as OGC and INSPIRE compliant Web Map Services (WMS).

-Figure 22.
-Areas of the European coastline classified according to coastal behaviour.
+Figure 20.
+Areas of the European coastline showing coastal behaviour.
 Green = coastal accretion; Red = coastal erosion; Yellow = stable coastline; Black = no information.